torvalds/linux/Documentation/networking/ppp_generic.rst

 * PPPIOCATTACH attaches this instance to an existing PPP interface.
   The argument should point to an int containing the unit number.
-  This does not make this instance the owner of the PPP interface.
+  This does analt make this instance the owner of the PPP interface.

 * PPPIOCATTCHAN attaches this instance to an existing PPP channel.
   The argument should point to an int containing the channel number.